Bulgaria national football team

-The Bulgaria national football team (Български национален отбор по футбол) represents Bulgaria in men's international football and is administered by the Bulgarian Football Union, a member association of UEFA.
+The Bulgaria national football team (Български национален отбор по футбол) represents Bulgaria in men's international football, and is administered by the Bulgarian Football Union, a member association of UEFA.

-Bulgaria's best achievements are reaching the final at the 1968 Summer Olympics and the fourth place finish at the FIFA World Cup in 1994.
+Bulgaria's best achievements are reaching the final at the 1968 Summer Olympics and the fourth-place finish at the FIFA World Cup in 1994.
 Bulgaria have competed at a total of seven World Cups, debuting in 1962 and last appearing in 1998.
-In addition, they have participated in two European Championships, in 1996 and 2004.
-The team has also competed at the Balkan Cup, winning three titles.
-However, Bulgaria have failed to qualify for any major tournament since UEFA Euro 2004.
+In addition, they have participated in two European Championships, in 1996 and 2004, the latter marking their most recent major tournament appearance.
+The team has also competed at and won three titles in the Balkan Cup.

 History

-Early history
+1922–1945: early history

-The Bulgarian national football team was formed in 1922.
+The Bulgaria national football team was formed in 1922.
 In 1923, the Bulgarian Football Union was formed and the team's first match was held in Vienna on 21 May 1924, which resulted in a 6–0 defeat against Austria.
 Bulgaria also participated in the 1924 Summer Olympics in Paris a few days later.

-Years of international wilderness

 After being unable to compete in the 1930 World Cup, the Bulgarian side did not qualify for any major tournament for nearly 30 years, narrowly falling short of qualification on numerous occasions.
 The national team had gone on a streak of finishing 2nd or 3rd in their qualifying groups along with proceeding to the play-offs, but in the end, failing to qualify.
 Despite their qualifying problems, the national team did manage to defeat many elite teams during memorable international friendlies during those years.
-It also seemed as if the only tournaments they managed to qualify for were smaller tournaments, such as the Balkan Cup, which they won three times (1931, 1932 and 1973–76), thus being the competition's second most successful team only behind Romania with four titles.
+The only tournaments they managed to qualify for were smaller ones, such as the Balkan Cup, which they won three times (1931, 1932 and 1973–76), thus being the competition's second most successful team only behind Romania with four titles.